lunacys/BeatTheNotes/README.md

 # BeatTheNotes (BTN)

+## The game engine is now being developed at the new repo which is private for now.
+This repo is frozen until the engine is done.

 ## Current project stage: Creating Game & Engine Architecture

 It means that no code is ready yet.
 We'll get to write code after the game & engine architecture is done.